rahulpoluri/Idea1/platform_description.md

 ### Step 1: Profile Creation
 1. Users fill out a comprehensive form to provide:
    - Personal details: Name, Age, Address (with Aadhaar verification).
-   - Professional information: Current work details, professional summary (with salary slips).
+   - Professional information: Current work details, professional summary.
    - Family details and photographs.
-2. Submit the form for human verification.
+2. Submit the form for verification.

 ---

 ### Step 2: Profile Verification
-1. A moderator reviews the submitted details and contacts the user via a video call to:
+1. A AI reviews the submitted details:
    - Verify the accuracy of the provided information.
-   - Offer suggestions to enhance the user's profile.
    - Document the user’s motivations and aspirations in their profile.

 ---
 ### Step 3: Payment for first three calls
-1. If user is deemed to be fit after intial checks he will be allowed to make the payment.
+1. If user is deemed to be fit after intial checks he will be allowed to enter the platform.
 2. User will asked to provide his suitable timeslots for week, with some probable best time suggestions.

 ---